Access & rescue verification – Combustible dust removal

 A key consideration in the rescue strategy was the extremely limited space at the transition points between the vertical ladders and horizontal walkways.
 These constraints meant that conventional full-length rescue stretchers were not viable for casualty extraction.

 Evolve specified and sourced a Skylotec Conrest Kit rescue stretcher, a half-length stretcher designed for confined environments.
-The Conrest system provides stabilisation of the pelvis, back and neck while allowing controlled movement through space-restricted areas.
+The Conrest system provides stabilisation of the pelvis, back and neck while allowing controlled movement through tight areas.
 This equipment selection was essential to demonstrating that casualty rescue could be carried out safely and practically from all levels of the structure.

 Key elements of the approach included: